Family: Betulaceae, birch family

 Leaves are oblong, ovate.
 Leaf edges are doubly-toothed.
 Leaf veins branch several times between center and edge of leaf.
 Leaves look similar to leaves of ironwood.

 Bark is scaly, rough, becomes more shredded on older trees.
-Tree is also known as "catscratch" because bark looks like a cat scratching post.
+Also known as "catscratch" because bark looks like a cat scratching post.
 Ironwood, in comparison, has smooth bark.

 Male and female flowers are separate but on same tree (monoecious).
 Male flowers are greenish, 2 to 4 inches long, hang in narrow cylindrical clusters.
 Female flowers are reddish-green, 1 to 2 inches long, hang in narrow clusters.
 Flowers are produced before leaves emerge.